blhcode/Old-Pizza/README.md

 # Old-Pizza
 Order pizza from old devices like a wii

+I AM STRUGLING TO FIND A HTTP HOST SO PLEASE JUST BARE WITH ME

 Works in all places which have a Dominos (Will NOT Work in the middle of nowhere LOL)

 Your order and adress WILL go strait to Dominos